mehdihou10/lamona-v1.0/README.md

 - API documentation can be opened in just "localhost:3000"

 - I used "Postegresql" for Database, it's hosted on Neon

+- For testing, I did it manually with Next js test tools

+- I pushed the code in the main branch because I was the code was clean and correct, also Next js gives you the ability to do the Frontend & Backend in the same folder,so no need to create more branched

 ## Getting Started